sebastianvitterso/blackbird/README.md

 Download maven from apache's website. https://maven.apache.org/
 Download and install all required dependencies with maven. `mvn install`
 To compile and run the application: `mvn clean compile exec:java`
-To run unit-tests: `mvn clean test`
+To run test suite: `mvn clean test`

 ## Release History